IvetteMcDermott/PP2-Js/README.md

 - [Get Emoji](https://getemoji.com/) Emoji used in the title and name had been copied from this site.
 - [Tenor](https://tenor.com/) Gifs used in the website had been obtained from this site.

- While no code had been copied completely, through research and problem solving I had learned and found solutions in different blogs and websites, as listed below.
+ While no code had been copied, through research and problem solving I had learned and found solutions in different blogs and websites, as listed below.

 - [GeeksforGeeks](https://www.geeksforgeeks.org/)
 - [Stack Overflow](https://stackoverflow.com/)